Alestainer/advent-of-habit/README.md

 # Advent of Habit

-A minimalist habit tracker that helps you build and maintain a daily habit.
-It automatically appears each morning and stays on top of other windows until you've checked off your habit for the day.
+A minimalist habit tracker that helps you build and maintain daily habits.
+It automatically appears during your chosen time window (morning or evening) and stays on top of other windows until you've checked off your habits for the day.

 ## Features

 - 🎯 Track up to 3 daily habits
+- ⏰ Choose your preferred check-in time (morning 6-11 AM or evening 6-11 PM)
 - 📊 Shows completion ratio for the last 21 days (e.g., "15/21" means completed 15 out of the last 21 days)
-- ⏰ Automatically appears between 6-11 AM if you haven't checked your habit for the day
+- 📅 Calendar view to visualize your progress
 - 🔝 Stays on top of other windows until minimized
 - 🔄 Minimizes to menu bar for easy access
 - 💾 Automatically saves your progress